ember-cli/ember-exam/README.md

 [![Build Status](https://travis-ci.org/trentmwillis/ember-exam.svg)](https://travis-ci.org/trentmwillis/ember-exam)

-Ember Exam is an addon to allow you more control over how you run your tests.
+Ember Exam is an addon to allow you more control over how you run your tests when used in conjunction with [Ember CLI QUnit](https://github.com/ember-cli/ember-cli-qunit).
 It provides the ability to randomize, split, and parallelize your test suite by adding a more robust CLI command.

 It started as a way to help reduce flaky tests and encourage healthy test driven development.
 It's like [Head & Shoulders](http://www.headandshoulders.com/) for your tests!

-**Note: this addon is only compatible with Ember-CLI v1.13.10 and up.**

 ## How To Use